NASA-Planetary-Science/sbpy/README.rst

 not limited to):

 * observation planning tools tailored to moving objects,
-* photometry models for resolved and unresolved bodies,
+* photometry models for resolved and unresolved observations,
 * wrappers and tools for astrometry and orbit fitting,
-* spectroscopy analysis tools and models for reflected light and emission from gas,
+* spectroscopy analysis tools and models for reflected solar light and emission from gas,
 * cometary gas and dust coma simulation and analysis tools,
 * asteroid thermal models for flux estimation and size/albedo estimation,
 * image enhancement tools for comet comae and PSF subtraction tools,